To Have or Have Not

 To resolve this, we've reintroduced the having clause.
 It is restricted to filtering on the output of the select, and will not propagate context implicity up.

-To promote a more natural reading order that matches operations, we've also enabled the where clause to come before the select.
+To promote a more natural reading order that matches operations, this is also why it's preferable for the where clause to come before the select.

 Our final query might look like this: